tmquang6805/CdnLight/README.md

 );
 ```

-Yours CSS and JS files will use your CDN by turnover.
+Yours CSS and JS files will switch CDN by round robin.

 Usage
 ------------